hummingbirdcreative/Project3-RecordCatalog-FrontEnd-/README.md

 ## Future Enhancements

 - Add a wishlist option for users
-- utilize an api for the user to search a database for new games
+- utilize an api for the user to search a database for new records
 - allow users to add friends

 <p align="right">(<a href="#top">back to top</a>)</p>